codetist/remarkable2-cloudsync/README.md

 Rerun ```systemctl daemon-reload``` whenever you change the ```/etc/systemd/system/backup.timer```file!

+### Syncfile

+The $SYNCFILE is created by ```rclone``` after copying the Remarkable content to the destination directory.
+It contains a short report of the files that where copied and any errors that might have occurred.
+It will also be synced.

+Purpose of the $SYNCFILE:

+* The timestamp of this file is used, to check if any files have been changed after last sync.
+If the file does not exist, it will be created with a timestamp in the past.
+This makes sure, the initial sync catches all existing files.
+* It will be re-created by ```rclone``` on every sync.
+* You can check this file on the destination to see when the last sync happened.
+Note, the Remarkable 2 uses UTC internally,  no local timezone.

 ### Remarkable 2 Official Updates

 ⚠️ User-defined services are getting removed by system updates. ⚠️